 She said the obligation clause 15 of the Bill created for those who received classified information to hand it to the police to avoid prosecution posed the risk of her being arrested while she was studying any of the secret documents delivered to her office almost daily.

 “Unfortunately, Parliament has elevated the police above chapter nine institutions.
+Why does this democracy trust a police station above chapter nine institutions?” she asked.

 Madonsela said that at the moment she had the prerogative to scrutinise any information sent to her office to see how it should be handled, but this would become a perilous exercise if the Bill were passed.